Demi Rose Poses Topless In Bathtub Filled With Flower Petals For Racy Photo Shoot

 Demi Rose Mawby is putting it all on display for a new photo shoot.

-The curvy model was seen posing topless in a bathtub filled with flower petals for the shoot, with the pictures making their way to the Daily Mail this week.
-The series of images showed Rose posing in the water, her body turned away from the camera and her arms strategically placed to keep her from appearing nude.
+The curvy model was seen posing topless in a bathtub filled with flower petals for the shoot, with the pictures making their way to The Daily Mail this week.
+The series of images showed Rose posing in the water with her body turned away from the camera and her arms strategically placed to keep her from appearing nude.

 “Demi proudly displayed her tiny waist and eye-popping cleavage as she posed for the captivating photographs,” the report noted.
 “The bath which Demi soaked in was filled with an array of colorful petals and decorated to spell out her name with large orange flowers.”